odinuv/web/walkthrough-slim/beginning/index.md

 {: .note}
 The support of `.htaccess` files sometimes has to be enabled in configuration of hosting service manually.
 Some hosting services are not based on Apache or they do not allow usage of `.htaccess` files (check this out before subscribing).
-You can run PHP on [NGINX](https://www.nginx.com/) or other HTTP server, but they are configured differently.
+You can run PHP on [NGINX](https://www.nginx.com/) or other HTTP servers, but they are configured differently.

 ## Summary
 Now you should have a project in similar state as in my BitBucket repository.
 The selection of libraries and framework